Clemapfel/jluna/docs/manual.md

 // new named proxy
 auto named_symbol = Main.new_symbol("symbol_var", "symbol_value")

-// generates variable `symbol_var` in main scope, then assigns it :symbol_value
+// from already existing proxy auto non_symbol_proxy = Main.safe_eval("return :symbol_value");
+auto symbol_proxy = non_symbol_proxy.as<Symbol>();
 ```

-Where, unlike with general proxy, the value the proxy is pointing to is asserted to be of type `Base.Symbol`.
+Where, unlike with `jluna::Proxy`, the value the proxy is pointing to is asserted to be of type `Base.Symbol`.

 ### Symbol Hashing

-The main additional functionality `jluna::Symbol` brings, is that of *constant time hashing*.
+The main additional functionality `jluna::Symbol` brings is that of *constant time hashing*.

 A hash is essentially a `UInt64` we assign to things as a label.
 In Julia, hashes are unique and there a no hash collisions.
 This means if `A != B` then `hash(A) != hash(B)` and, furthermore, if `hash(A) == hash(B)` then `A === B`.

-Unlike with many other classes, `Base.Symbol` can be hashed in constant time.
+Unlike with other classes, `Base.Symbol` can be hashed in constant time.
 This is because the hash is precomputed at the time of construction.

 We can access the hash of a symbol proxy using `.hash()`